dase/CLAIMS/README.md

-**CLAIMS** (CLuster-Aware In-Memory Sql query engine) is a parallel in-memory database prototype, which runs on clusters of commodity servers and aims to provide real-time data analytics on relational dataset.
+**CLAIMS** (CLuster-Aware In-Memory Sql query engine) is a parallel in-memory database prototype, which runs on clusters of commodity servers and provides real-time data analytics on relational dataset.

 #### Highlights